-If you’re looking for an environmentally friendly litter, Heike Klassman, an adoption-seminar leader with Anjellicle Cats, says to opt for a biodegradable variety, like this blend of naturally odor-controlling hinoki (cypress) wood and green tea.
+Traditionally, clay cat litter isn’t particularly environmentally friendly, and there’s been a recent rise in corn, grain, and walnut litter, according to Satchu.
+If you’re looking for an environmentally friendly litter, Heike Klassman, an adoption-seminar leader with Anjellicle Cats, seconded finding one of the biodegradable variety and likes this blend, which features of naturally odor-controlling hinoki (cypress) wood and green tea.
 She likes that it’s flushable and doesn’t contain sodium bentonite, an additive common in clay clumping litters that “can be dangerous if litter is being licked or swallowed,” she says.

 Best cat litter for multi-cat households

-Scott Bleicher, the founder of Stray Cat Social Club, lives with up to ten cats at a time (both his own and fosters) — and knows full well that more cats means more litter maintenance, and more potential headaches.
+Both Satchu and Bleicher recommend this litter.
+“If you have more than one cat in the house, you should consider multiple boxes.
+Ideally, pet owners should have one box for every cat plus one,” explains Satchu.
+Bleicher says he can live with up to ten cats at a time (both his own and fosters) — and knows full well that more cats means more litter maintenance and more potential headaches.
 Like most experts, he prefers clumping litter because it’s “the easiest to scoop and the best at containing odors,” and particularly likes this “multi-cat strength” formula.
 He notes that it “contains one ingredient — natural clay — [and] no added dyes, perfumes, or chemicals,” making it more likely to work for a group of cats with different needs and preferences.

 Best non-clumping cat litter